clinicalml/trajectory-inspection/README.md

 # Trajectory inspection: A Method for Iterative Clinician-Driven Design of Reinforcement Learning Studies

-This repository contains the code for reproducing our paper at TODO.
+This repository contains the code for reproducing our paper [here](https://arxiv.org/abs/2010.04279).
 We use data from MIMIC-III, and the model we inspect is from the AI Clinician paper at https://www.nature.com/articles/s41591-018-0213-5.

 To run this repository,
 1. **Set up the environment**: Run `bash setup_env.sh`.
 Each time you use this repository, start with `conda activate trajectory-inspection`.